YH-Chen1225/YH-Chen1225/README.md

 ## Project Experience
 ### Effective Programming Practice for Economist:
 This project replicates the paper Stefano DellaVigna and Devin Pope, 2018, "What Motivates Effort?
 Evidence and Expert Forecasts", Review of Economic Studies, 85(2): 1029–1069.
-But all the codes are rewritten in a more effective way compared with the original codes.
-The main contribution of the paper is to quantitatively bridge the rewards and people's efforts; based on different reward mechanisms setup, people make different levels of effort.
+The objective of this project is to rewrite all the codes in a more effective way and re-organize them.
+The main contribution of the paper is to quantitatively bridge the rewards and people's efforts by different functions; based on different reward mechanisms setup, people make different levels of effort.
 The details can be found in the following repository.
 - [EPP_Final](https://github.com/YH-Chen1225/EPP_Final)

 <!--